YanivZalach/Nvim_Config/README.md

 Hebrew Mode 🚀

 - A mode that support right to left written languages.
 This feature empowers you so you can use any Language in Nvim.

+Hex conversion 💻

+- A simple way to convert file to Hex form and from Hex form.

 ### Native Neovim Key Bindings 🎮